SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

  - Attributes they judge mandatory and optional;
  - Descriptions of elements in their national implementations.

-Before sending any data, the Working Group members should bear in mind the following:
+Before sending any data, the Working Group members should consider the following:
-* The data model has been validated and implemented by a competent authority; and
+* Has the data model been validated and implemented by a competent authority?
-* The data model has been issued in a final version.
+* Has the data model been issued in a final version?

 </details>

 <details>
   <summary><b>Tool(s)</b></summary>

-A spreadsheet tool can be used to present and compare the different data models.
+A spreadsheet can be used to present and compare the different data models.

 </details>